treehouses/treehouses.github.io/pages/vi/profiles/gautamsethi1.md

 ---

 I am an incoming sophomore studying Computer Science and Data Science at Arizona State University (ASU).
-My interests lie in utilizing Machine Learning to optimize normal proceses.
+My interests lie in utilizing Machine Learning to optimize normal processes.
 My last research paper detailed how ML could aid developing countries in their pursuit of constructing infrastructure.
 In order to create such a model, I am currently learning common industry ML frameworks.